Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 Average cost to repair rust bubbles

-The cost of repairing rust bubbles will depend on the extent of the problem; if they only cover a small area then this will be an easy job for a body repair shop and shouldn't be very expensive.
+The cost of repairing rust bubbles depends on the extent of the problem; if they only cover a small area, this is an easy job for a body repair shop and should be relatively inexpensive.

 How to prevent rust damage

-Maintaining your vehicle is an important part of rust proofing.
+Maintaining your vehicle is an essential part of rust-proofing.
 Here are a few steps you can take to protect it from rust spots:

 Of course, this can be a challenge thanks to the sheer amount of rain we see here in the UK, but something as simple as parking your car in a garage rather than on the street when you're not using it can have a positive impact.

-This is particularly important if you live near or travel to the seaside in your car regularly.
-When you get home, give your car a quick wash down with the hose pipe and dry it off with a chamois.
+This is particularly important if you live near or travel to the seaside regularly.
+When you get home, quickly wash down your vehicle with the hose pipe and dry it off with a chamois.
 This helps to prevent salty air from damaging parts of the car.

 Wax adds an extra layer of protection to your car's body panels, and applying a squirt of WD40 will help to remove water from areas that are most susceptible to damage (and are usually hard to reach).